-Select the appropriate service and provide the completed form to the Forensic Science Laboratory or provide to the Forensic Science Laboratory personnel at the crime scene.
+Select the appropriate service and provide the completed form to the Forensic Science Laboratory.

 The Hennepin County Sheriff's Office Forensic Science Laboratory is one of only four forensic science laboratories in Minnesota that provide forensic DNA testing and participates in the FBI Combined DNA Index System - CODIS.
 CODIS allows the laboratory to compare biological evidence recovered at crime scenes to a database of DNA profiles that include the following: